 It’s Time to Wake Up to the Hidden Opportunities

-Nothing against corn and soy, but it is time to diversify production and grow highly nutritious fresh produce, tree crops, grains, and cover crops in a regional foodshed model with a value-added direct food system.
+Nothing against corn and soy, but it is time to diversify production.
+Humans and the planet need highly nutritious fresh produce, tree crops, grains, and cover crops.
+We need to grow them in a regional foodshed model with a value-added direct food system.

-It is time to consider a return to the land—namely, a return to resilient regional and national food supply systems, along with the largest-scale sequestering of carbon in human history through proven regenerative farming practices.
+When we consider global unemployment, it is time to consider a return to the land.
+Namely, a return to resilient regional and national food supply systems, along with the largest-scale sequestering of carbon in human history through proven regenerative farming practices.